 The opportunity with Permylene

-Permylene membrane technology is poised to initiate a technological leap as viable alternative to traditional high cost, energy intensive processes for olefin/paraffin separation.
+Permylene membrane technology is poised to initiate a technological leap as a viable alternative to traditional high cost, energy intensive processes for olefin/paraffin separation.
 Permylene has recently been receiving significant interest from the refining and petrochemical industry in exploring a wide range of potential applications.

 Olefins, especially ethylene and propylene, are the building blocks of many important plastics, polymers and other chemicals.
 As the world population grows and economies develop, the demand for olefin-based materials will continue to grow.